JSjulio/TheArrowGame/README.md

 # TheArrowGame - Development Setup
-This repo is used to build the Fronted and Backend of theArrowGame.
-It is created as a failsafe.
-This repo will be merged to [TheArrowGame ](https://github.com/JSjulio/Fullstack-Capstone-Starter-Project) as major miles stones are reached in development.
+This repo is used to create the Node.js/express backend and initiate the Phaser3/Parcel template for theArrowGame.
+It functions as a personal failsafe.
+Progress from this repo will be merged with three other teammates' work in order to build [TheArrowGame. ](https://github.com/JSjulio/Fullstack-Capstone-Starter-Project) as major miles stones are reached in development.

 ## Phaser Parcel Template

 theArrowGame uses a Phaser 3 project template that uses Parcel for bundling the frontend.
 Parcel allows for hot-reloading enabling for quick development workflow and includes scripts to generate production-ready builds.

 ### Ports